p-11/pq-address-ts/README.md

    - The payload bytes:
      1. Version
      2. PubKeyType
-     3. HashAlg
-     4. Raw pubkey hash digest
+     3. Raw pubkey hash digest
    - Converted into 5-bit words and then into Bech32 characters.

 4. **Checksum**